usrecnik/ddlfs/README.md

 **`database=`**`host:port/service`
 Oracle EasyConnect string, used to connect to database.
+Use `/` to connect to local instance using bequeath protocol.

 **`username=`**`string`
 Username used to connect to database specified by `database` parameter.